Strengths: versatile writer, publisher, editor and manager.

 In 1982 I coined the phrase assistive technology.
 Since then a worldwide rehabilitation program has developed around “assistive technology in describing products benefiting people with disabilities.

 For seven years, I wrote a monthly column for the National Organization on Disability called Closing the Gap.
-I write a bi-monthly column for Action Magazine and Independence Today newspaper, and for three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com
+I wrote a bi-monthly column for Action Magazine from 2002-2006. and Independence Today newspaper, and for three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com

 I am the founder and publisher of Assistive Technology News, a tabloid newspaper covering assistive technology products and disabilities issues.
 ATN was published between 1994 and 1997.